Heart Disease and Lowering Cholesterol

 Selective cholesterol absorption inhibitors

 Zetia (ezetimibe) works to lower LDL by inhibiting the absorption of cholesterol in the intestines.
 Vytorin is a newer drug that is a combination of Zetia (ezetimibe) and a statin (simvastatin), and can decrease total and LDL cholesterol and raise HDL levels.
+There is not sufficient medical evidence to show that ezetimibe prevents heart attacks.

 What Are the Side Effects of Cholesterol-Lowering Drugs?